In the spirit of the original article, here are some more examples of Asian glow.

 Here's a video of an Asian glow sufferer trying Pepcid AC (famotidine) with alcohol:

-Warning: despite their wide usage by Asian glow sufferers, there are many risks associated with taking H2 receptor antagonists like Pepcid and Zantac in conjunction with alcohol.
+Warning: despite their wide usage by Asian glow sufferers, there are many risks associated with taking H2 receptor antagonists like Pepcid and Zantac along with alcohol.
 It's important to remember that these drugs were not created to treat Asian glow specifically.

 A study by the American Journal of Gastroenterology concluded that: